Third Annual Ski Trip

 We started at Bridger Bowl outside Bozeman MT.
 We enjoy skiing Bridger Bowl and this year there was plenty of snow.
 The town of Bozeman has a number of interesting bars and restaurants

 Then on to Whitefish, MT.
 The town of Whitefish is also a great ski town.
 Last year we stayed at The Lodge at Whitefish and loved it, but this year there was no availability (supply and demand since ski conditions elsewhere are so bad everyone heads north and prices were 50% higher) so we stayed at a new hotel downtown.
-It was very nice also and everything was within walking distance.
+It was very nice and everything was within walking distance.
 The problem with skiing Whitefish is the fog.
 The first day was clear but the next day was very foggy with light rain.
 Skiers reported that they were covered in ice by the end of the day.
-We headed to the movies to avoided the ice.
+We headed to the movies to avoid the ice.

 We skied Lake Lousie and Sunshine and there was plenty of snow, in fact we ran into whiteout conditions one day.

 Interestingly about 80% of the people we met (hotel clerks, bar tenders, ski resort workers, waiters, filling station attendants. etc.) were guest worker from outside of Canada.
-Most were Australian mixed with a few Brits thrown in.
-Our Australian sailing friends tell us that this is the right of passage for young Aussies.
+Most were Australian with a few Brits thrown in.
+Our Australian sailing friends tell us that this is a right of passage for young Aussies.
 They get a two year work visa and leave Australia for worlds new to them.
 We skied on Australia Day and the mountain was full of the Australian flags worn as capes.

 One quick food review.
 We ate at a pizza place one night and ended up sitting at the bar since the wait for a table was 45 minutes.
 When the pizza came the bartender offered us honey and a spice red pepper oil to mix on the plate to use as a condiment (best to dip the pizza into the mix).
 Delicious!
 In fact, we went back again.
 We haven't had pizza at home since we have returned but you can believe we will have the honey and pepper oil ready.
 You should definitely try it.